walker76-school/athleticstorm/FinalDocumentation/Local Dev Setup and Config.md

 The next step is to download the dependencies required for installing Docker.
 This is done by executing the following command:

-\&gt; sudo yum install -y yum-utils device-mapper-persistent-data lvm2
+>sudo yum install -y yum-utils device-mapper-persistent-data lvm2

 _Note: The –y switch indicates to the yum installer to answer &quot;yes&quot; to any prompts that may come up.
 The yum-utils switch adds the yum-config-manager.
 Docker uses a device mapper storage driver, and the device-mapperpersistent-data and lvm2 packages are required for it to run correctly._